 A ultra thin AND WATERPROOF Qi-wireless charging pad powered via USB (1 Ampere Charging Power) (15 Euro) :

 For mounting the phone/charging pad @ the handlebar a RAM MOUNT X GRIP and a fitting mount for the handlebar (50 Euro):

-A ultra thin Qi Charging receiver with micro USB inlet - 1 Ampere (2 Euro):
+A ultra thin Qi Charging receiver with micro USB inlet because the Z5 Compact didn’t have built in wireless charging (2 Euro):